-Unless expressly specified otherwise, the requirements in the Guidance apply to ships for which contracts for construction are signed on or after 1 July 2020.
+- 1. Unless expressly specified otherwise, the requirements in the Guidance apply to ships for which contracts for construction are signed on or after 1 July 2021. - 2.
+The amendments to the Guidance for 2020 edition and their effective date are as follows;